lecjlg/barc-docs/docs/source/userguide.rst

 Zoom out tool

-This tool will reduce the the view of the image by left clicking the mouse.
+This tool will reduce the view of the image by left clicking the mouse.

 .. image:: /images/move.png